microsoft/playwright/docs/src/test-reporter-api/class-suite.md

 * since: v1.10
 - type: <[Array]<[TestCase]>>

 Test cases in the suite.
 Note that only test cases defined directly in this suite are in the list.
-Any test cases defined in nested [`method: Test.describe#1`] groups are listed in the child [`property: Suite.suites`].
+Any test cases defined in nested [`method: Test.describe`] groups are listed in the child [`property: Suite.suites`].

 ## property: Suite.title